rcalixte/libqt6c/README.md

 Qt__AlignmentFlag alignment = QT_ALIGNMENTFLAG_ALIGNLEFT | QT_ALIGNMENTFLAG_ALIGNTOP;
 ```

+> [!IMPORTANT]
-Some C++ idioms that were difficult to project were omitted from the binding.
+> Some C++ idioms that were difficult to project were omitted from the binding.
 This can be improved in the future.

 ### Q4.
 What build modes are supported by the library's build system?